Tife75/alx-system_engineering-devops/0x00-shell_basics/README.md

 4. Hidden files
 	This script list the content as well as the hidden file in the current 		directory in long format

+5. I love numbers
+	This script list the content of the current directory in long format 		while displaying the groups ID numerically starting with hidden files